mcp-rune 0.107.0

 MCP Server as Source of Truth

-The MCP server owns all metadata — field types, validations, grouping, labels, filter definitions.
-The Rails API provides data, not structure.
-This keeps the MCP server decoupled from the Rails app’s internal implementation.
+The MCP server owns all metadata — field kinds, validations, grouping, labels, filter definitions.
+The backend API provides data, not structure.
+This keeps the MCP server decoupled from the backend’s internal implementation.

 Schema-Driven Rendering